What is A2/A2 Milk?

 A1 produces an opioid called beta-casomorphin, or BCM-7, when it hits the small intestine.
 Some studies claim that it is BCM-7, not lactose, that affects digestion and produces symptoms similar to lactose intolerance, in some people.
 It is suggested that BCM-7 is the true cause of inflammation that leads to myriad health issues, ranging from eczema and indigestion to diabetes, schizophrenia, and autism.

 Research seems to show, however, that a second type of milk—a variation known as A2—did not have these effects.
 The study posited that A2 could be better for overall health, and maybe even digestible by those who consider themselves lactose intolerant.
-Several animal and human studies show that A2 milk is more easily digested than A1 milk.
+Several animal and human studies show that milk with the A2 protein is more easily digested than that with the A1 protein.

 Information gathered from the following sources: